 Presidential Joke Day - This day originated in 1984 when President Ronald Reagan was doing a voice test before a radio address.
 He didn't realize he was on the air and as a joke he said: "My fellow Americans, I am pleased to tell you I just signed legislation which outlaws Russia forever.
 The bombing begins in five minutes."
+Fortunately, the statement didn't go on the air live but it was recorded and later leaked to the public.
 See Political Humor.

 Middle Children's Day - See Middle Child Poems.

 Vinyl Record Day - This was started in 2002 by the San Luis Obispo County Board of Supervisors in California to recognize Edison's invention of the phonograph in 1877.
 See Music Poems and Quotes.